-K. Controlled Substances
+M. Controlled Substances

-In accordance with the University's Drug-Free Workplace policy, Vanderbilt prohibits the unlawful manufacture, distribution, possession, or use of a controlled substance by any member of the University community in the workplace or while conducting University business off the University's premises.
+Vanderbilt University is committed to providing a drug-free workplace.
+In accordance with the University's Drug-Free Workplace policy.
+Vanderbilt prohibits the unlawful possession, use, manufacture or distribution of illicit drugs and alcohol on its property or as part of any University-sponsored activity.
+Additionally, members of the University community, including those who maintain Drug Enforcement Agency (DEA) registration, must comply with all federal and state laws regulating controlled substances.
 Federal law may impose sentences of up to twenty years in prison and fines of up to \$1,000,000 for violation of criminal drug laws.

-For more information, see the Vanderbilt Compliance Program Plan at http://www.vanderbilt.edu/compliance/plan.php.
+Drugs and Alcohol Policy: http://hr.vanderbilt.edu/policies/drug-alcohol.php